subhankar-ghosh/DeepLearningInHomeLoans/README.md

 We consider `monthly status` of the loans as label of the data.
 It has values like `Current` means payment is made on time, `30-days delinquency` means not paid for 30 days, `60-days delinquency` means not paid for 60 days, ..., `Prepayment` loan is pre paid before end of loan date and more, check the *Loan-level Dataset Overview*.

+We consider binary classification problems:
+  - **30-days delinquency VS all**: Predict if next month will be 30-days delinquent or not
+  - **Prepayment VS all**: Predict if next month will be prepayment or not

 ### Algorithms

 We compare 3 algorithms:
   - Logistic Regression
   - Feed forward Neural Network
   - LSTM